Janmajayamall/caird/notes/Operations.md

 Problems:
 1. Expand the API to support encrypting different data sizes in ciphertext.
 	1. One suggestion is  to have variations of `isUnique` that support different data sizes.
-2. In most cases smart contract will require users to prove some arbitrary constraint on encrypted private value.
-To make it easier for developer the circuit for proof of encryption must be modular such that developers can bind it with their existing circuit and simply add hash of ciphertext as an additional public input.
-Exact way to achieving this is still unclear.

 References: